python-ellar/ellar/README.md

 ## **Project Status**

-Currently, Ellar is in beta version with the following status:
+Currently, Ellar is in **beta** version with the following status:

-- Documentation: 95% complete
+- Documentation: 98% complete
-- Authentication and Authorization: In progress
+- Authorization: In progress

 ## **Dependency Summary**

 Ellar has the following dependencies:

-- Python >= 3.7
+- Python >= 3.8
 - Starlette
 - Pydantic
 - Injector